MinestomBrick/BrickPermissions/.github/README.md

 # BrickPermissions

-An extension for [Minestom](https://github.com/Minestom/Minestom) to permissions for players.
+An extension for [Minestom](https://github.com/Minestom/Minestom) to manage the permissions of players.
 Players can have individual permissions or can be assigned to a group with permissions.
+The data can be stored in a database server or a local H2 file database.

 ## Install